Video Content Marketing: Strategy and Examples

 Even if video and email don't seem to get along so well these two formats are, nevertheless, a winning combo.
 By simply adding the word "video" to your subject line you can expect a 19% increase in opening rates.
 Attractive, isn't it?
 Learn more in our guide about video email marketing!

-💡 Choosing the right video format: a real head scratcher?
+Choosing the right video format: a real head scratcher?

-A high-performing online video is one that has been adjusted to a format that fits the platform on which it is being posted.
+A high-performing online video is one that has been adjusted to a format that fits the website on which it is being posted.
 For example, Instagram posts perform best in square format and stories in vertical.

 So it's worth adapting your videos to each platform’s favored formats so that you can distribute it as widely as possible.